 8. The Who’s Who of Rodeo and Roping

 Arena action aside, you’ll get to rub shoulders with the legends of the sport at the Lazy E. It’s an insider event for everyone.
 Catch World Champion Bareback Rider Bobby Mote talking head horses with Brazile, or find Billy Etbauer standing near the railing of the VIP section of the Lazy E. Rodeo revolutionary writer Kendra Santos will be manning the video camera for her oldest son Lane Karney, and the iconic R.E.
 Josey will watch the action from the Cantina.
 The faces in the stands just might outshine some of the celebs in the arena.

 The future—the top hands of the National Little Britches ranks will join other top competitors from across the country in the heading, heeling, calf roping and bull dogging each morning over three rounds at the Lazy E, with their heroes from the Cinch Timed Event Championship pushing their steers and offering advice.

 10. The Legends

-You might be able to catch Rogers, Smith, Karney and Ketscher at rodeos across the country, but there's only one event that brings the likes of Cash Myers, KC Jones, newly-retired Brazile and Brent Lewis (!) together in one arena.
-I love seeing the talents of steer ropers like Jess Tierney on display side-by-side with Rhen Richard and Joel Bach.
-There's truly nowhere else to be.
+You might be able to catch Rogers, Smith, Karney and Ketscher at rodeos across the country, but there’s only one event that brings the likes of Cash Myers, KC Jones and Kyle Lockett together in one arena.
+I love seeing the talents of steer ropers like Jess Tierney on display side-by-side with Rhen Richard and Taylor Santos.
+There’s truly nowhere else to be.
 TRJ